 Therapy typically consists of weekly sessions but may progress to bi-weekly and booster (check-in) sessions over time.
-After taking a history and creating a treatment plan we will determine your therapy goals.
-This will become an evolving "map" that will help us to stay on track.
-I typically begin with self-regulation strategies to help prepare for more in-depth work.
+After taking a history and creating a treatment plan, we will determine your therapy goals.
+This will become an evolving "roadmap" that will help us to stay on track.
+I begin with self-regulation skills to help prepare for more in-depth work.
 Learning how to self-regulate is essential to handling stress of all kinds.
-I work with clients to develop tools for emotion-regulation such as relaxation training, distress-tolerance skills, progressive muscle relaxation, self-talk, sensory-based strategies, and imagery techniques.
-We will also work together to identify self-defeating beliefs about yourself and others that may be interfering with your relationships.
+I work with clients to develop tools for emotion-regulation such as breath training, distress-tolerance skills, progressive muscle relaxation, self-talk, sensory-based strategies and imagery techniques.
+We will also work together to identify self-defeating core beliefs about yourself and others that may be interfering with your relationships.
 We will approach these interpersonal patterns by gaining understanding and practicing change.
 I believe in using insight to create opportunities to practice new ways of relating.

 Maternal Mental Health

-Some of the issues postpartum psychotherapy can address are: improving support systems and relationships with family members, communication patterns, getting sleep, anxiety and depression, and decisions around breastfeeding.
-Breastfeeding is an issue that can be very upsetting when it doesn't go as planned.
-Therapy can help mothers process these feelings and come to the best resolution for their whole family.
+Psychotherapy helps with mood and anxiety by focusing on improving support systems, learning how to communicate with friends and family more effectively, prioritizing ways to get enough sleep, and managing decisions about breastfeeding.
+Breastfeeding can be a very emotional issue, driven by personal and/or cultural beliefs.
+Therapy can help mothers understand these f and come to the best resolution for themselves.
 With a background in lactation education, I understand the complexity of these decisions.